Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 Data sources

-Data pipelines process inputs from different kinds of sources: Relational and NoSQL databases, data warehouses, APIs, file systems, or third-party platforms (e.g., social media).
+Data pipelines process inputs from different sources, including relational and NoSQL databases, data warehouses, APIs, file systems, and third-party platforms (e.g., social media).

-If a pipeline ingests data from multiple sources, discrepancies between types (structured and unstructured), formats, and data parameters from each point of origin are likely.
+If a pipeline ingests data from multiple sources, discrepancies in type (structured and unstructured), format, and data parameters across each point of origin are likely.

 To ensure consistent data flow across the pipeline, data engineers use source selection and standardization techniques, such as reliability scoring, relevance filtering, schema enforcement, normalization, and many more.